superlativeinstruments/manuals.playsuperlative.com/SB01/int-ext-channel.md

 <article>

-The SB01 has two parallel and independent sequencer channels for
+The SB01 has a unique dual channel control architecture consisting of two parallel and independent keyboard and sequencer channels.

-Each channel button represents the active control window, which shows the current state of the sequencer, arpeggiator, hold, and transpose function for the selected channel.
-Both channels can be controlled controlled together in `BOTH` mode.
+Each channel button represents the active control window, which shows the current state of the sequencer, arpeggiator, hold, and transpose functions for the selected channel.
+Both channels share the same clock, and can also be controlled together in `BOTH` mode.

 ### INTERNAL Channel